imrodrigoalves/imrodrigoalves/README.md

 💬 Feel free to talk about REST APIs, Laravel, Vue or Databases with me

-⚡️ Fun fact: Have been working with computers since I was 8 years old and played games for too many hours
+⚡️ Curious fact: Have been working with computers since I was 8 years old and played games for too many hours

-🌱 **Improve 1% every day**

 ### Projects